 How’s your health?

-Have a good look through before you choose a travel insurance quote that suits you.
-When you’re ready, click the button to go through and buy.
-But do make sure you read all the details.
-You might find that your favourite water sport is covered, but something else you decide to do on your trip - say deep sea fishing or paragliding - is not.
+When comparing insurance providers, make sure you read all the details before making a choice.
+You might find your favourite water sport is covered, but something else you decide to do on your trip - say deep sea fishing or paragliding - is not.